urbanjunglegoddess/pitch-and-fix-hackathon-odh/ReadMe.md

 After fixing the existing issues:

 1. Analyze the site to identify opportunities for improvement
+   - look at feature-ideas.md for a short list of ideas - but you can implement anything you'd like
 3. Implement the feature
 4. Create a short demonstration of your solution